Comcast/cmb/README.txt

 are implemented with a Cassandra / Redis backend and are designed for high availability and horizontal scalability.

+Note: While CQS and CNS are two functionally distinct services, CNS uses CQS internally to distribute the fan-out work.
+Therefore, CNS cannot be deployed without CQS, however, you can deploy CQS in isolation if you do not need the pub-sub capabilities of CNS.

 The most basic CMB system consists of one of each

  - CQS Service Endpoint (HTTP endpoint for CQS web service)